-The coordinator receives the following payments from the EU Commission or funding agency according to Article 21 of the Grant Agreement (GA):
+The coordinator receives the following payments from the European Commission/funding agency according to Article 21 of the Grant Agreement (GA):

 |Payment||Date of payment|